| You are here: Home: BCU 6|2002: Joyce O'Shaughnessy,

 This is appropriate, because there have been extensive analyses

+of the effectiveness of capecitabine dose reductions.
 In our phase III metastatic trial, the median delivered dose intensity

 of capecitabine in the combination arm was 75% of the intended dose,